 One of the big challenges for the group has been tackling invasive plants on the site.
 There are large areas covered in Giant Hogweed, Himalayan Balsam and Japanese Knotweed on site which have a huge impact upon native species and biodiversity as a whole.
 You can read more about the different challenges of these plants on our site on the Love Springwater Park website.

 Over the last four years we have approached invasive plants in a range of different ways in the park.
 This design aims to share our learning with other groups who may be starting to tackle invasive weeds in a greenspace.
 It focuses upon creating a guide to share what our group has learned with others.
 It uses Dragon Dreaming as a framework.
+This is a decision making and project design tool which can be accessed freely online.
+It aims to support individuals and groups to work in a way which is playful, inspiring and innovative to make their dreams come true.
+As noted in the evaluation for this design the use of the framework in this context doesn’t go beyond the use of its basic structure and does not come close to exploring its full capacity as a participatory and visionary framework.

 I used the Permaculture Ethics as the starting point to better understand the purpose of the design and what I hoped that it would achieve.
 This was also a good way to ensure that the focus of the design was well balanced from an ethical perspective.